FreeBMD

-FreeBMD is a UK-based charitable organisation and website founded in 1998, and established as charity in 2003 to create a free transcription of the indexes to Births, Marriages and Deaths (BMD) for England and Wales from 1837 to 1983.
-It also provides on-line access to images of the pages of the BMD indexes.
-Since 2014 FreeBMD has been part of Free UK Genealogy.
+FreeBMD is a website which coordinates and provides free transcriptions of the indexes to births, marriages and deaths (BMD) registrations held by the General Register Office for England and Wales (GRO).
+It also provides a free search function and online access to images of the pages of the BMD indexes.
+The website was founded in 1998.
+FreeBMD was registered as a UK charity in 2003, with the organisation changing its name to Free UK Genealogy in 2014 to reflect the broadening of its scope.

 History

 FreeBMD was founded in 1998 by Ben Laurie, Graham Hart and Camilla Von Massenbach, with the intention of creating a searchable version of the General Register Office indexes of England and Wales.
 The three founders were joined in 1999 by Dave Mayall.
 The project became a registered charity in 2003.

 In 2005, FreeBMD absorbed the formerly separate, but closely allied, projects FreeCEN and FreeREG, bringing all three projects under a single trustee body, while retaining autonomous day-to-day management.
 In 2014, the name was changed to Free UK Genealogy, to better reflect their aims.
-In 2016, it became a Charitable Incorporated Organisation (CIO).
+In 2016, Free UK Genealogy became a Charitable Incorporated Organisation (CIO).

-As of November 2024, FreeBMD has transcribed over 288 million distinct records, which represents the overwhelming majority of births, marriages and deaths registered in England and Wales from 1837 to 1997.
+As of November 2024, FreeBMD has transcribed over 295 million distinct records, which represents the overwhelming majority of births, marriages and deaths registered in England and Wales from 1837 to 1997.

-In 2015 Dr Pat Reynolds was appointed executive director, in succession to Darren Wright.
+In 2015 Pat Reynolds was appointed executive director, in succession to Darren Wright.